US2002/multiUserChatApp/README.md

 6. Create a new Pull Request.

 ## Feedback and Support
-We would love to hear your feedback and suggestions for improving the Recipe Generator App.
+We would love to hear your feedback and suggestions for improving the Multi User Chat App.
 If you encounter any issues or have any questions, please create a new issue in the issue tracker.

 ## License
-The Recipe Generator App is open source and released under the MIT License.
+The Multi User Chat App is open source and released under the MIT License.
 Feel free to modify and distribute the app as per the license terms.